groupapt/CODe-API/README.md

 # CODe API
 REST API served from Civil Cases database

+## Prerequisites
+The API is written in Python and makes use of the following libraries:
+* Flask: A popular microframework to ease routing
+* py2neo: To connect to the Neo4J database

+These libraries are to be installed through Pip or as instructed by their maintainers.

 ## API
 In URLs listed here, the following notations are used accordingly: